vimalathithan17/quantum-classification-train/README.md

 Notes:
 - The script reads data from `SOURCE_DIR` and runs an Optuna study with `--n_trials` trials.
 - The script no longer supports a `--search_method` / grid enqueue mode; it runs randomized trials by default.
+- The number of training steps for tuning is fixed at 75.

 Output: one or more JSON files saved to `tuning_results/` (default).
 These contain best parameters.